32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Lighting System

-Vehicle lighting and signaling devices are strategically positioned on the front and rear sides of the automobile.
-Its functions are to provide road visibility, obstacle detection, and adherence to traffic regulations.
+Vehicle lighting and signaling devices are placed at the front and rear of a car to improve road visibility, detect obstacles, and follow traffic rules.

 Engine Cooling System

-During fuel combustion within the combustion chamber, a significant amount of heat is generated.
-This heat directly influences the temperatures experienced by various engine components.
+During fuel combustion in the engine’s combustion chamber, a large amount of heat is produced.
+This heat affects the temperatures of various engine parts, which can lead to problems like shorter component life and reduced engine efficiency.

 Lubrication System

-The lubrication system acts as a hard defense against friction and wear and tear.
-By reducing the frictional losses, it increases the operational lifespan of engine parts.
-It increases the overall performance and efficiency of the engine.
+This system acts as a protective shield against wear and tear, lowering frictional losses and extending the lifespan of engine parts.
+It also boosts the engine’s overall performance and efficiency.

 Ignition System